Home Blog Crypto Binance Listing Requirements & Criteria 2026

 Key Factors That Increase Approval Chances

-1. Strong liquidity support and market making plans.
+1. Strong liquidity support, market making plan, and post-listing trading control.

 2. Transparent third-party audits.